espressomd/espresso/doc/sphinx/installation.rst

 * ``WITH_VALGRIND_INSTRUMENTATION``: Build with valgrind instrumentation
   markers

+* ``ESPRESSO_ADD_OMPI_SINGLETON_WARNING``: Add a runtime warning in the pypresso and ipypresso scripts that is triggered in singleton mode with Open MPI version 4.x on unsupported NUMA environments (see :term:`MPI installation requirements <MPI>` for details).

 When the value in the :file:`CMakeLists.txt` file is set to ON, the corresponding option is created; if the value of the option is set to OFF,